Azureblade3808/py-deferrer/README.md

 ```

-Note that when the deferred function can be invoke with no arguments, it is no necessary to call it a second time, so that `defer` can be used as a decorator.
+Note that when the deferred function can be invoke with no arguments, an empty call is not required, which means `defer` can be used as a decorator.
 Example:

 ```python
 >>> from deferrer import defer